-- 1. Hold the earmold between your 3. thumb and index finger and position its sound outlet in your ear canal - 2.
-Slide the earmold all the way into your ear with a gentle, twisting movement. - Turn the top part of the earmold 4.
-Place the hearing aid firmly gently backwards and forwards so it tucks behind the fold of skin above your ear canal.
-Move the earmold up and down and gently press to place it correctly in the ear. - behind the ear and make sure it sits securely.
+- 1. Hold the earmold between your thumb and index finger and position its sound outlet in your ear canal - 2.
+Slide the earmold all the way into your ear with a gentle, twisting movement. - 3.
+Turn the top part of the earmold 4.
+Place the hearing aid firmly gently backwards and forwards so it tucks behind the fold of skin. above your ear canal.
+Move the earmold up and down and gently press to place it correctly in the ear - behind the ear and make sure it. sits securely.
+When properly inserted, your hearing aids should fit snugly and comfortably.